DavidUdell/sparse_circuit_discovery/README.markdown

   hyperparameters to get this L^0.

-- If you're trying to access a gated HuggingFace model repo, you'll have to provide the needed HuggingFace access token in `sparse_coding/act_access.yaml`.
-The script will create this YAML if needed.
+- If you're trying to access a gated HuggingFace model repo, you'll have to provide the needed HuggingFace access token in `config/hf_access.yaml`.
+The repo will create this YAML if needed.

-- If you're encountering cryptic env variable bugs, ensure CUDA Toolkit 12.2 or newer is running.
+- If you're encountering cryptic env variable bugs, ensure you're running CUDA Toolkit 12.2 or newer.

 ## Project Status
 Project is currently a WIP.
 Current version: 0.1.3.